nefarious-kitsune/aow-event-proposal/structure/profiles.md

 ## Problem

-The overall game UI is disorganized.
+* The overall game UI is disorganized.
+* Players have interests in tracking when they first joined the game
+* Players have interests in tracking when they first joined a guild

 ## Suggested Solution

-* Redesign commander trophy as blue according to [tier system](tiers)
+* Redesign personal and guild trophy icons according to a consistent [tier system](tiers).
-* Redesign guild trophy as purple
+* Add join dates to the profile tabs of Command Center and Guild.

 ### User Interface